 During the evenings in Greece the temperature generally drops to a comfortable temperature and there are cool breezes coming off the water.
 As a result, most nights you can open the port windows and turn on the fans in the cabins without any need for air conditioning.

 **When the air conditioning is running there are a few things to keep in mind about usage.
 The restrictions are very important to keep the system from failing due to over-usage as well as excessive fuel consumption.
 Please keep the following in mind:

-- Some islands don’t offer a power supply in the marina, and on some islands you’ll need to anchor in a bay vs. dock in a marina
+- If the yacht is not connected to a power supply the yacht’s generator will be needed to run the A/C. (Some islands don’t offer a power supply in the marina, and on some islands you’ll need to anchor in a bay vs. dock in a marina)